kprevas/ronin/Controllers.md

     }
 {% endhighlight %}

+If `@HttpsOnly` is applied to a controller *class*, then all methods in that class will require HTTPS.

 A controller class must extend the `RoninController` base class.
 Doing so provides your controller class with access to the following properties and
 methods: